 When, for example, one surveys a field or farm that is primarily inhabited by only one kind of plant or animal, which increasingly is becoming a global phenomenon that covers more and more of the Earth’s fertile lands, one is looking at the result of human – and certainly not natural – selection.
 To consider an example, the spread of particular apple varieties worldwide in orchards that contain nothing but these varieties is a result that simply could not have arisen from natural selection.
 First of all, every single tree in the world that bears that particular variety of apple is genetically identical.
 This is because apples do not breed true, meaning that, if you were to plant the seeds from, for instance, a Blenheim Orange apple, the mature trees would probably not yield fruit that in any way resemble Blenheim Orange apples.
 To overcome this breeding peculiarity of apples, our clever ancestors developed the process of grafting, in which a cutting is taken from the desired tree and then grafted onto another tree or root stock.
 Since these trees did not result from sexual reproduction, they are all genetically identical, at least the part of the tree located above the grafted point.
 Although there are some plant species that reproduce by sending out shoots that, when they reach soil, start to develop roots, thus resulting in a genetically-identical copy of itself, apple trees do not belong in this category.
 By the process of grafting, specific apple varieties have been able to spread much like a bacterium, making genetically identical copies of themselves that are then planted and propagated in numerous places around the world.
 If one understands how apple trees normally reproduce, one will see that it is impossible for this result to have been produced by natural selection.

 In the case of humans, at least in recent times, the aim of human selection is the survival of everyone, and for as long a time as possible, two principles that are very clearly in opposition to the evolutionary principle of natural selection, which culls the weakest and less well-adapted individuals from all species.
 In Nature, there are no old-age homes where the elderly members of a species can pass their golden years; instead, once an individual becomes enfeebled by old age, it is increasingly at risk of being caught and eaten by a predator.
-Moreover, this highly unnatural rate of survival also clearly violates the Law of Balance, another important natural law, whose present massive human violation is causing tremendous biological havoc and calamity around the world.
+Moreover, this highly unnatural rate of survival also violates the Law of Balance, another important natural law, whose present massive human violation is causing tremendous biological havoc and calamity around the world.

 Another important difference between natural and human selection is that, whereas natural selection leads to a very wide variety of different kinds of organisms, as well as to many different kinds of the same kind of organism, such as monkeys, trees, horses, flowering plants, bees, and so on, human selection, at least in recent times, has led to an alarming uniformity and standardization of life forms.
-This is clearly visible in the great reduction in genetic variety in many cultivated organisms, both plant and animal, due to the widespread adoption and dominance of industrial agricultural methods, as well as the dominance of large global corporations which seek to produce a highly uniform product, and therefore demand consistent ingredients to feed into their vast globalized industrial machine.
+This is clearly visible in the great reduction in genetic variety in many cultivated organisms, both plant and animal, due to the widespread adoption and dominance of industrial agricultural methods, as well as the dominance of large global corporations which seek to produce a highly uniform product, and therefore demand uniform ingredients to feed into their vast globalized industrial machine.

 In many cases, these human-selected species are not subjected to competition, for they are raised in an artificial environment that seeks to ensure the survival of only those individuals that possess the traits that we humans prefer.
 In the case of animals, they are raised in artificial surroundings where they are protected from potential predators and diseases, while they are provided with sufficient food and water at all times, so that they are unlikely to die, at least not until they are slaughtered.
 Moreover, survival rates of offspring are close to 100 percent, which is a rate of survival that exists nowhere in Nature.
 In the case of plants, artificial chemical poisons and other means such as guns, traps, and electrified fences are used to eliminate all other plants, animals that would eat them, and disease-causing microbes that could debilitate and kill them.
 Most people, I think, realize that a great many human-selected organisms, whether plant or animal, would do very poorly if they were left unattended, unmonitored, and unprotected in the wild.
 In the period of a few generations, many of these human-selected organisms would either disappear, unable to compete with their more hardy or better adapted non-human-selected competitors, or they would revert to their wild, meaning natural, form.
 In this regard, these human-selected species are very similar to all of our non-living human creations, which also would deteriorate, decay, and revert to the natural substances from which they were fashioned, without the regular maintenance and protection from the natural elements which they require in order to retain their desired, or ideal, human-conceived state.